Best Mattress 2026

 It depends on the materials used in the mattress.
 You can find quality foam and hybrid beds, like the ones featured above, for around $500 to $1,000.
 Innerspring and hybrid mattresses do tend to be a bit pricier than memory foam.
 Of course, you can also find super-cheap beds online, but they probably won’t provide the same comfort and are likely to break down quickly.

 It can be overwhelming to file through every coupon page imaginable, especially since mattresses can be quite the investment.
 To help alleviate this stress, we frequently update any coupons or deals for a number of different mattress companies on our site.
 You can find them in the summary tables of our mattress roundups and reviews, located at the bottom of pages like this one.
-While deals are available year-round, there are a few times each year where companies collectively offer large sales and discounts.
-We recommend purchasing your mattress in February (President’s Day), May (Memorial Day), September (Labor Day), and November (Black Friday and Cyber Monday).

-This depends on a couple of factors, including the durability of the materials, the construction of the mattress, and what kind of wear and tear it may get while you have it.
+This depends on a couple of factors, including the durability of the materials, the construction of the mattress, and the wear and tear it may get while you have it.
 However, we generally recommend you replace your mattress every 8 to 10 years.
 Many mattress companies also offer a 10-year warranty, as they usually expect you to look into a new mattress around 10 years after purchase.

 Certainly!
 While king and queen-size mattresses are sometimes more expensive because they are larger, there are many options on the market for affordable king-size mattresses.
-You can look into the Bear mattress review to learn more about the mattress from this list, but you can also look at our recommendations for the best cheap mattresses and our list of our favorite king mattresses to find exactly what you’re looking for.
+You can look into the Bear mattress review to learn more about the mattress from this list, but you can also look at our recommendations for the best cheap mattresses and the list of our favorite king mattresses to find exactly what you’re looking for.

 Sources